-Our Service will not tolerate bullying or harassment.
-Our priority is to ensure the safety and wellbeing of children and encourage positive relationships.
+Our OSHC Service will not tolerate bullying or harassment and our Behaviour Guidance - Bullying Policy and procedure outlines the preventative strategies and supervision implemented by our Service to deal with bullying and help protect children.
+Our priority is to ensure the safety and wellbeing of children and young people and encourage positive relationships.